aarongrace/ArtEmbedding/README.md

 ## Introduction

 Encoding paintings is a central challenge in both art history and artificial intelligence.
 Art-historical objects rarely conform to clean categorical boundaries.
-Movements, genres, and stylistic sensibilities are fluid, overlapping, and historically contingent.
+Movements, genres, and stylistic sensibilities often overlap.
 Consider Jacques-Louis David's *Napoleon Crossing the Saint-Bernard* (1801).
 David is widely acknowledged as the leading French Neoclassical painter, yet this work is dramatically expressive, emotionally charged, and heroic in a manner far more aligned with Romanticism.
-Similar ambiguity occurs in genre classification: although primarily a historical portrait, it adopts the rhetoric of monumental narrative painting.
-A simple categorical label—"Neoclassical"—obscures this complexity.

-Existing computational approaches typically treat art classification as a discrete labeling problem.
-Yet artworks often sit *between* categories, or draw simultaneously from multiple visual traditions.
-To represent paintings accurately, a system must acknowledge the *graded*, *overlapping*, and *continuous* nature of stylistic identity.
+Although primarily a portrait, it contains significant historical narrative elements.
+An  accurate embedding might describe it as 40% Neoclassical, 70% Romantic, 90% portrait, and 40% history painting.

-This project seeks to operationalize this art-historical understanding in a machine learning framework.
-The core aim is to construct continuous stylistic embeddings, refined through expert interpretation, that can support meaningful search, analysis, and interpretation.
+This project aims to construct continuous stylistic embeddings, refined through expert interpretation, that can support meaningful search, analysis, and interpretation.
+Key to the project is a web application that stores correction of the model's predictions in real time.

 ## How to Run

-### Prerequisites
-- Python 3.8+
-- Node.js and npm
-- Google Chrome (for WikiArt scraper)

 ### 1. Preliminary Training